isabhinav/isabhinav/README.md

 # Welcome to Abhinav's GitHub Portfolio!

 ## About Me
 I’m Abhinav, a data enthusiast based in India.
-I specialize in people analytics, helping organizations make data-driven decisions.

 ## Projects
 Here are some of my favorite projects: